syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ### Modifying the redaction annotations

-The redaction annotations from the existing document can be modified using the Essential PDF library.
+The redaction annotations from the existing document can be modified using the Essential&reg; PDF library.
 You can add, remove, or modify the [PdfLoadedRedactionAnnotation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfLoadedRedactionAnnotation.html) class in the existing PDF documents.
 The following code sample explains this.

 {% tabs %}